wengzf20/wengzf20.github.io/_pages/Home.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Zifeng Weng is a Ph.D. candidate in the <a href="https://www.cce.tsinghua.edu.cn/">Center for Combustion Energy</a> and the <a href="http://www.svm.tsinghua.edu.cn/">School of Vehicle and Mobility</a> in Tsinghua University.
+Zifeng Weng obtains his Ph.D. degree in 2025 at the <a href="https://www.cce.tsinghua.edu.cn/">Center for Combustion Energy</a> and the <a href="http://www.svm.tsinghua.edu.cn/">School of Vehicle and Mobility</a> in Tsinghua University.
 His research interests include

-- Shock and Detonation Physics
-- AI for Science
-- Trans-/Supercritical Combustion
-- Laminar Flame
+- Numerical simulation for renewable fuels in energy conversion processes
+- Advanced concepts and their fundamentals in energy and propulsion systems
+- Data-driven, reduced-order modeling methods
-- Computational fluid/flame dynamics
+- Computational fluid dynamics

 He is a visiting research student in the <a href="https://eng.ox.ac.uk/people/zifeng-weng/">Department of Engineering Science</a> in University of Oxford from Sept.
 2023 to Feb.
 2024.
 From 2016 to 2020, he studied Mechanical Engineering (with honor) and Mathematics and Applied Mathematics in Shanghai Jiao Tong University.